 During my first year of teaching, I tried having classroom jobs.
-I quickly realized two problems, one I didn’t know how to manage a classroom full of students let alone know how to manage students doing jobs.
+I quickly realized two problems: I didn’t know how to manage a classroom full of students, let alone know how to manage students doing jobs.
 Secondly, I could never remember who had what job, when did I change them…etc, etc.

 Helper of the Day

 After that, I switched to having a Helper of the Day.
 This one person did all the jobs.
 They also did anything else I needed.
 This worked in my classroom for YEARS.
 But what I began to notice, I still had lots of students who would ask to help out.
 Since the Helper of the Day was usually busy, I’d allow them.
 This worked fine most of the time but sometimes a student would be upset because they didn’t get to do something.
 And sometimes a class job wouldn’t get done at all.

 So then I decided to try team class jobs.
 This system worked really well.
 It covered all the class jobs that needed to get done.
 I found there were students who allowed others in their team to do all of the work.
 There wasn’t much accountability for the “slackers”

 So that brings us to a couple of years ago when I decided to try a mixture of all 3.
 Everybody has a class job, some jobs require “crews” (multiple people), and my teacher’s assistant takes care of any “jobs” I may have forgotten.
 I also started paying them with Class Dojo points.
 This helped with accountability and I have a person whose job is to make sure everyone is doing their job!